 Spices?
 Nothing but salt and pepper is enough to season this flavorful soup.
 Vegetables, nuts, and seeds provide a lot of flavor to this soup with red cabbage.

-It is also quite filling on its own as a cozy family dinner.
-Like my chicken lemon coriander soup.
+It is also quite filling on its own as a cozy family dinner like my chicken lemon coriander soup and Indian mutton soup.
 You might only need some toast to soak up all the deliciousness.

 Red cabbage is great to include in your diet as it will improve your calorie intake and help you to lose weight.
 It is because cabbage is low in calories and high in dietary fiber.
 Fiber makes you feel fuller and prevents you from overeating.